gmac/constellation-js/README.md

 **Grid.Node** `use... grid.addNode();`
 Constellation grid Node object; use a Const.Grid to create and manage node instances.
 Grid nodes have the following properties:

-- id: unique identifier for the node.
+- `id`: unique identifier for the node.
 Don't touch this.
-- x: horizontal coordinate of the node.
+- `x`: horizontal coordinate of the node.
-- y: vertical coordinate of the node.
+- `y`: vertical coordinate of the node.
-- to: Table of connections to other nodes.
+- `to`: Table of connections to other nodes.
 Seriously, don't touch this.
-- data: A data object of user-defined data attached to the node.
+- `data`: A data object of user-defined data attached to the node.

 **Grid.Polygon** `use... grid.addPolygon();`
 Constellation grid Polygon object; use a Const.Grid to create and manage polygon instances.
 Grid polygons have the following properties:

-- id: unique identifier for the node.
+- `id`: unique identifier for the node.
 Don't touch this.
-- nodes: Array of node ids defining the polygon ring.
+- `nodes`: Array of node ids defining the polygon ring.
-- data: A data object of user-defined data attached to the polygon.
+- `data`: A data object of user-defined data attached to the polygon.

 **grid.on** `grid.on( eventName, handlerFunction, context? );`
 Binds an event handler to the grid.
 Handler is called in the provided scope context.